 John Tague worked as a journalist for twenty-five years in London, contributing to the Independent on Sunday, BBC Radio Four, The Times Literary Supplement and the NME among many others.
 In Australia he worked for Australian Associated Press and the ABC before joining Griffith Review.
 John has a Bachelor of Arts (Hons.) in English Literature and Language from the University of Leeds and an MA (Modern Literature: Studies in Fiction) from the University of East Anglia.

 Jerath Head, Assistant Editor

-Jerath Head is a writer and editor with more than five years experience across various projects and fields.
-His writing has been published in Kill Your Darlings, Griffith Review and New Philosopher, and numerous arts and culture publications in Australia and Ireland.
-He was the co-editor of Griffith Review 56: Millennials Strike Back, and also works as an occasional research assistant and content contributor for Griffith University’s Policy Innovation Hub.
-Jerath has a Bachelor of Science (Biomedical Science) and a Graduate Diploma in Arts (Writing, Editing and Publishing).
+Jerath Head is a writer and editor with more than six years' experience across various projects and fields.
+His writing has been published in Kill Your Darlings, Overland online, Griffith Review and New Philosopher.
+He was the co-editor of Griffith Review 56: Millennials Strike Back, and also works as a research assistant for Griffith University’s Policy Innovation Hub.
+Jerath has a Bachelor of Science (Biomedical Science) and is currently completing a Master of Arts (Writing, Editing and Publishing).